joekleinsorge/JoeKleinsorge/README.md

 ### Hi there 👋

-I'm Joey, a ~~DevOps Engineer~~ Problem Solver experienced in developing IaaS and IaC solutions, IT Operations Automation and CI/CD pipelines.
+I'm Joe, a ~~DevOps Engineer~~ Problem Solver experienced in developing IaaS and IaC solutions, IT Operations Automation and CI/CD pipelines.

 ### I work a lot with:
   - GitHub Enterprise (Cloud and Server)